bruno-chavez/ancestorquotes/README.md

    ancestorquotes talkback
 ```

+#### Search:

-search: searches for all the quotes with the input word on it:
+Searches for all the quotes with the input word on it:
 ```
 $ ancestorquotes search glory
 More arrive foolishly seeking fortune and glory in this domain...
 Of the damned.